 The three elements of the SOIL Initiative connect components in an evolving local food movement.
 These connections, through rural slaughter, cost reduction in transport and urban fabrication connected to a year-round PUBLIC/FARMERS MARKET, overcome present lack of linkage between rural producers and urban consumers.
 These connections provide market access and permit producers to retain an optimum share of retail revenue at the farm and ranch gate.
 Based on changes in the competitive environment14, the SOIL initiative may be a viable template in many markets in the United States.

-The initial model is to join producers in Western Kansas, Eastern and Southern Colorado with consumers along the Front Range.
+The Callicrate Cattle Co./Ranch Foods Direct/Peak to Plains Food Hub model has joined producers in Western Kansas, Eastern and Southern Colorado with consumers along the Front Range.

 - Slaughter facilities are limited and fully utilized, making it costly and difficult for livestock producers to make product available at an optimum price or time.